Fiordland: History

 Fiordland has never had any significant permanent population.
 Māori knew the area well but only visited seasonally, for hunting, fishing and to collect the precious stone pounamu (New Zealand jade) from Anita Bay at the mouth of Milford Sound / Piopiotahi.
+In Māori mythology, Fiordland is described as being created by the demigod Tū-te-raki-whānoa, who carved the fiords from rock using his adze.
+As he moved northwards, he perfected his techniques, and considered the last fiord, Milford Sound / Piopiotahi, his greatest achievement.

-In Māori mythology, the ancestral demi-god Tū-te-raki-whānoa carved the fiords from rock using his adze, perfecting his technique as he progressed from south to north, with the last fiord, Piopiotahi (Milford Sound), as his greatest achievement.
+The name Te Rua-o-te-Moko ("The Pit of Tattooing") is a reference to the visit of the Tākitimu migratory waka to the area.
+Traditional histories recall the captain of the waka, Tamatea, lost his tattooing ink in Taiari / Chalky Inlet.
+After the Tākitimu was wrecked at Te Waewae Bay, the crew decided to walk overland to the north of the South Island.
+While stopping at Te Anau, Tamatea decided to dig a pit where wood could be burnt to create soot for tattoo ink.
+Over time, the name grew to refer to the wider Fiordland area.

 In 1770, Captain James Cook and his crew became the first Europeans to sight Fiordland.
 Cook returned and anchored in Tamatea / Dusky Sound for five weeks in 1773.
 The expeditions' maps and descriptions of the area attracted whalers and seal hunters, but only in the mid-19th century did surveyors and prospectors begin exploring Fiordland's interior.

 Between 1897 and 1908, two attempts at establishing a mining operation in the remote area of Rakituma / Preservation Inlet failed, and by 1914 the isolated small settlement of Cromartie (or Cromarty) there had been abandoned.

 The area was administered as Fiord County from 1876 until it was absorbed into neighbouring Wallace County in 1981.
 Since 1989, it has formed part of Southland District and of the wider Southland Region.